Prospect Heights Real Estate

 Local Favorites in Prospect Heights

-Leland Eating and Drinking House | Lively neighborhood spot for brunch, dinner, or drinks with a seasonal, versatile menu.
+Leland Eating and Drinking House | Lively neighborhood spot for brunch, dinner, or drinks.
+The kind of place you end up at more than you expected.

-Oxalis | Seasonal, produce-driven dishes set in an atrium with an open kitchen.
+Oxalis | Seasonal, produce-driven cooking in an atrium with an open kitchen.

 Sofreh | Modern Persian restaurant known for beautifully composed, deeply flavorful dishes.